SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation

-To enhance regional separability, we apply histogram equalization to the resulting map, producing $\hat{Y}_{\text{SCF}}^{\text{eq}}$.
-This equalized spectral map is resized to match the resolution of the pseudo-RGB image $X_{rgb}$ and concatenated channel-wise.
-The resulting composite input is passed to the SAM2.1 prompt encoder:
+The primary architectural innovation of SAMSA 2.0 is the integration of spectral information at the input of the prompt encoder.
+Given a hyperspectral image $X$ and click locations $\mathcal{I}$, we first compute a spectral similarity map $\hat{Y}_{\text{SCF}}$ using the Spectral Angle (SA) metric.
+To enhance regional separability and contrast, we apply histogram equalization to the resulting map, producing $\hat{Y}_{\text{SCF}}^{\text{eq}}$.
+This map is resized to match the resolution of $X_{rgb}$ and concatenated channel-wise.
+The resulting composite input is passed to the SAM 2 prompt encoder:

-enabling the model to incorporate both spectral and spatial cues from the outset for improved interactive segmentation performance.

-As in the original SAMSA, we freeze the image encoder to preserve generalization from pretraining.
-Only the prompt encoder and mask decoder are updated during training, allowing the model to learn how to effectively fuse spectral guidance with RGB-based spatial context.